imSanko/imSanko/README.md

-## - 👋 Hi, I’m Sanko aka Saptadeep Banerjee
+##  Sup folks, I’m Sanko aka Saptadeep Banerjee
-- 👀 I’m interested in ...
+👾 I’m interested in ...
 GCP
-- 🌱 I’m currently learning ...
+🌱 I’m currently learning ...
 Backend-WebD/Web3
-- 💞️ I’m looking to collaborate on ...
-New Java Projects ideas
-- 📫 How to reach me ...
+💞️ I’m looking to collaborate on ...
+New Java Projects ideas 📫 How to reach me ...
 LinkedIn is always **ON FOR DM.

 <!---
 imSanko/imSanko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.